-I once taught a lesson without using lesson plans and it bombed.
+I want to help parents and nannies as I once taught a lesson without using lesson plans and it bombed.
 I was a 20-year-old undergrad, completing my first teaching practicum, overconfident and oblivious to the importance of having a lesson plan before teaching a lesson.
 I thought all I needed was an idea of what I wanted to teach, jot down a few notes, and go with the flow.
 Boy was I wrong!!

 I was asked to teach a 45-minute biology lesson to a bunch of advanced twelfth graders.
 I already felt a bit intimidated since I was literally only two years older than most of them.
 I started searching for a topic I thought I could master.
 After about an hour I settled on Mitosis and Meiosis.
 I was formerly a biology major, so I knew this information like the back of my hand.
 I studied a little just to refresh my memory.
 After about 20 minutes of studying and jotting a few things down, I felt ready.